UtkarshBhardwaj007/Polkadot-HardHat-QuickStart/README.md

 - ✅ Configure Hardhat for Polkadot
 - ✅ Provide example contracts and tests

-If you exit the terminal and want to re-open it, just run the same docker command again.
+If you exit the terminal and want to re-open it, just run the same docker run command again.

 ![Docker Build](https://github.com/UtkarshBhardwaj007/Polkadot-Hardhat-Quickstart/actions/workflows/docker-publish.yml/badge.svg)